nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ![Are you an admin?](/img/posts/c0_admin.png)

 ### Update your software
-Click on the Apple menu > Software Update.
-Continue installing and rebooting until there is nothing left to update.
+Go to the App Store and go to the updates tab.
+If there are system updates, install and rebooting until there is nothing left to update.

 ### Install command line tools
 With the release of OS X 10.9, Apple decoupled its command line tools necessary for compiling some of the tools we use from Xcode, Apple's proprietary development suite.